Are you a foreign priest, rabbi, minister, or employee of a religious organization?

 DOCUMENTS TO BE SHOWN BY THE RELIGIOUS WORKER:

-- Proof of membership for 2 years in a U.S.-based non-profit religious organization.
+- Proof of membership for two years in a U.S.-based non-profit religious organization.

 - Documents showing acceptance of worker’s qualifications to work within that religious denomination;

 - Proof of completion of courses of theological education required or recognized by that religious denomination.
-This may include transcripts, curriculum, and documentation that establishes that the religious institution is accredited by the denomination.
+This may include transcripts, curriculum, and documentation that establishes that the denomination accredits the religious institution.

 If the denomination does not require a prescribed theological education, provide: